Marken-Foo/lishogi-user-guide/lishogi-study.md

 The initial position cannot be changed once the chapter is created.
 The other options can be changed later, however.

 **Orientation** lets you choose whether the board is from sente's or gote's point of view. **Analysis mode** lets you select how the chapter will appear to non-contributors; you can use this to set puzzles where the next move is hidden, for example.
+(See [an example study with all the options](https://lishogi.org/study/hxEw60nj).)
 And of course, you can **name** your chapter.

 Once done, create your chapter and it will appear in the chapter list.